Skip to main content

 Community Context

-Sherwood Park Elementary is a dual track school located in the North Vancouver School District in the beautiful city of North Vancouver, British Columbia.
-We enroll approximately 380 students enrolled in both the French Immersion and English Programs from Kindergarten to Grade Seven.
-When our students move onto secondary school, our French Immersion students attend Windsor Secondary and our English students attend Seycove Secondary.
+Sherwood Park Elementary is a dual track school located in the North Vancouver School District in the community of Deep Cove.
+We enroll approximately 400 students in both the French Immersion and English Programs from Kindergarten to Grade Seven.
+When our students move onto secondary school, our French Immersion students attend École Windsor Secondary and our English students attend Seycove Secondary.

 One of our strengths is our diverse learners from different backgrounds, and building a sense of community is important to us.
 We are part of Deep Cove community and proud to be connected to the Tsleil Waututh Nation.